Tunisia President Names Najla Bouden As Countrys First Female PM - UrduPoint

 Tunis, (APP - UrduPoint / Pakistan Point News - 29th Sep, 2021 ) :Tunisia's president on Wednesday named geologist Najla Bouden as the country's first ever female prime minister-designate, to form a government with limited executive clout after the president seized wide-ranging powers two months ago.

-The university lecturer from the city of Kairouan, a political unknown, will take office after Kais Saied on July 25 sacked the government of Hichem Mechichi, suspended parliament, lifted MPs' immunity and took over the judiciary.
+Bouden, a university lecturer and political unknown, will take office after President Kais Saied on July 25 sacked the government of Hichem Mechichi, suspended parliament, lifted MPs' immunity and took over the judiciary.

 His moves followed months of political deadlock in the face of a pressing economic crisis and mounting coronavirus deaths.